 These spaces are considered similar to a classroom in that those in charge of these areas have the right to regulate the tenor of discussion there.
 Beyond providing a place where those who might be offended can seek relief, these spaces also provide opportunities for those individuals to talk through issues in a non-confrontational space.

-Yes, a three person panel consisting of the Executive Vice President & Provost, the Vice President for Finance and Administration and the Vice President for Student Affairs and Enrollment Management, or their designees, will consider such appeals.
+Yes, a three person panel consisting of the Executive Vice President and Provost, the Vice President for Finance and Administration and the Vice President for Student Affairs and Enrollment Management or their designees, will consider such appeals.
 Those appeals would take place after the fact.